alexpaul/UIKit/update-swiftui-view.md

-# Updating a SwiftUI View
+# Updating a SwiftUI View from a UIKit app

 ![Screenshot 2023-11-07 at 1 05 08 PM](https://github.com/alexpaul/UIKit/assets/1819208/47fc67f9-a965-4937-af20-c8c574ea27b4)